KnpLabs/KnpMenuBundle/Resources/doc/01-Basic-Menus.markdown

 This will create the same menu as the previous option, but allows you to skip the specification of a name or route (the first and only argument is the array of attributes for the `<ul>`) for the root node.

---->To continue reading, see Chapter 2: Customizing Menu Items